repozhang/malevolent_dialogue/README.md

 #### BERT-conf
 We use the softmax score and TCP score as confidence.
 Softmax score come from the BERT-base model directly.
 Please use the softmax score of BERT-base classification model.
 TCP score is trained by the BERT-Confidnet module.
-Please refer to the code of our another paper, link: [\todo]
+Please refer to the code of our another paper, link: [BERT-conf](https://github.com/repozhang/CaSE_HMCEval)

 #### checkpoint files;
 We provide part of the checkpoint files for BERT-base classification model.